Thomas Mudge & William Dutton, London

 Date circa 1770

 Thomas Mudge and William Dutton both served their apprenticeships under the famous George Graham, partner to Thomas Tompion.
-In circa 1750 Mudge and Dutton became partners at 148 Fleet Street, London.
+In circa 1765 Mudge and Dutton became partners at 148 Fleet Street, London.
 Thomas Mudge developed the Lever Escapement for use in watches and is regarded as one of the greatest and most influential watch and clock makers of the period.
-In 1771, William Dutton took over Thomas Mudge's company when Thomas Mudge moved to Plymouth due to poor health.
-The partnership with Thomas Mudge was not dissolved until 1790.
+In 1770, William Dutton carried on the business in London when Thomas Mudge moved to Plymouth for health reasons and to concentrate on his chronometer project.
 William Dutton and Thomas Mudge both died in 1794.